Xylambda/torchfitter/README.md

 rewriting the methods `train_step` and `validation_step` should allow you to create your own custom steps as long as they receive a dataloader and they return the loss value as a number.

+Additionally, the loss computation can also be customized; just remember to handle the regularization if any.

 ```python
 from torchfitter.trainer import Trainer